Architchop/Weather-Forecast-App/readme.md

 ---

 ## Contact
-Reach out to _architchopra98@gmail.com_ for any support.
+Reach out to _archit.chopra@ontariotechu.net_ for any support.